Glasgow Caledonian University

 What you need to know

 Easy to get into?
-Varies between courses and does not use the UCAS points system.
+Varies between courses and the UCAS points system is used simply as a reference guide; the uni makes offers on grades and not tariff points.
 A typical offer for an undergraduate course is BCC at A-level (or BBBC at Scottish Highers).

 Vital statistics: GCU is a modern university with over 17,000 students from more than 100 countries.
 More than a quarter of students come from non-traditional backgrounds.
 Trains one in five of Scotland's nurses and healthcare professionals.

-Added value: The biggest business school in Scotland and a new games technology lab.
+Added value: The biggest business school in Scotland and boasting a games technology lab.
 Has flexible credit accumulation and transfer based on the American model- good news for adult learners.
 Close links with employers, professions and many FE colleges (to allow students to transfer onto specially designed programmes).
 Many of the courses include work placement opportunities.
 Boasts Scotland’s largest student refectory.
-The £30million Heart of the Campus redevelopment will transform the look and feel of the university estate and provide state-of-the-art academic and social areas.
+A £30million Heart of the Campus redevelopment is expected to transform the look and feel of the university estate and provide state-of-the-art academic and social areas.
+Outdoor space will be revitalised and the development will include a new university restaurant and a 500 seat flexible lecture theatre for exams and events.
+New facilities include human performance laboratories, an eye clinic, and a state-of-the-art Clinical Simulation Laboratory, which is used to develop the clinical skills of nurses and ambulance staff.
+GCU has also opened the British School of Fashion at GCU London.

 Cheap to live there?
-Pretty inexpensive- you'll be paying around £65 per week for a private rental.
+Pretty inexpensive- you'll be paying anything from £65 per week for a private rental.
 Many students still choose to live at home.

 Transport links: Good access for trains and buses, as well as Glasgow airport.